vacp2p/rfc/content/docs/rfcs/38/README.md

     THEN;; The node adopts the opinion NO on the proposal opinion <-- NO

-If the node is `UNDECIDED` after evaluating the opinion phase, the number of uniform randomly queries nodes is adjusted to
+If the opinion of the node is `UNDECIDED` after evaluating the opinion phase, the number of uniform randomly queries nodes is adjusted by multiplying the neighbors `k` by the `k_multiplier` up to the limit of `k_max_multiplier` query size increases.

     IF
-       node == UNDECIDED
+       opinion == UNDECIDED
-    THEN
+    THEN ;; k <-- $sup{k * k_multiplier, k_multiplier * max_k_multiplier}
-       k   ;; number of nodes to uniformly randomly query in next round
+       k   ;; number of nodes to uniformly randomly query in next round *-- max(k * k_multiplier, k_multiplier * max_k_multiplier)
-         <-- $k * \sup{ k_multiplier, max_k_multiplier}$

 ###  Decision

-After the OPINION phase is excuted, the current value of `confidence` is considered: if `confidence` exceeds a threshold derived from the network size and directly related to the total votes received, the node marks the decision as final, and always returns this opinion is response to further queries from other nodes on the network.
+After the OPINION phase is executed, the current value of `confidence` is considered: if `confidence` exceeds a threshold derived from the network size and directly related to the total votes received, an honest node marks the decision as final, and always returns this opinion is response to further queries from other nodes on the network.

     IF
       confidence > confidence_threshold